 Once a fuse is blown, the power to the engine or any system that relies on electrical power could be lost.
 This includes the power to the lights, horn, windshield wipers, and antilock brakes.
 Depending on the system that loses power, the driver of the van may not be able to control the car and could be involved in a serious accident.

 Fixing this issue involves putting a protective covering over the wire harness and metal pipe in the underhood.
-Faulty wires in this part of the engine should also be replaced.
+Repairs of faulty wires in this part of the engine are important to check off the list.
 You can have these repairs made by a licensed Odyssey mechanic.

 Failure of the Ignition Switch

-Problems with the engine’s ignition switch have been reported in models as recent as 2018.
-The electrical contacts in the ignition switch become degraded because of high electrical currents passing through them when the vehicle is started.
+There are reports of problems with the engine’s ignition switch in models as recent as 2018.
+The electrical contacts in the ignition switch become faulty because of high electrical currents passing through them when the vehicle starts.